plotly/dash/CONTRIBUTING.md

 #### Git Desktop

-Git command veterans might argue that a simple terminal and cherry switch powered keyboard is the most elegant solution.
+Git command veterans might argue that a simple terminal and a cherry switch keyboard is the most elegant solution.
 But in general, a desktop tool makes the task easier.

 1. https://www.gitkraken.com/git-client
 2. https://desktop.github.com/